msfwebdude/javascript-cpu-simulator/README.md

 ## Todo

- The Todo  Kanban Board can be found [here](https://github.com/msfwebdude/javascript-cpu-simulator/projects/1).
+ The 'To-Do' kanban board can be found [here](https://github.com/msfwebdude/javascript-cpu-simulator/projects/1).